Sab Bhartiya =>Bringing a change from a widespread range

 1916

-Indian flag In 1916, the new flag was designed by Lokamanya Tilak and Dr. Annie Besant's.
+In 1916, the new flag was designed by Lokamanya Tilak and Dr. Annie Besant's.
 Congress session hosted this flag in Calcutta.
 Colors used for this flag are white, green, blue and red.
 Each color was used in striped manner.
 The five red and four green strips represents Singh and Nair, the white strip color signified seven stars of Saptarishi.

 1917